darrendariustan/Banking-Copilot/README.md

 Here are some example queries you can try:

-- "What's my account balance?"
-- "Show me my transactions from last week."
-- "When is my next mortgage payment?"
+- "What is my current family mortgage balance?"
-- "What are my scheduled payments for this month?"
+- "What are some areas I can reduce spending on based on my spending analytics?"
-- "Show me spending by category for the past 30 days."
-- "What's the latest financial news?"
-- "Give me investment advice based on current market trends."
+- "How much do I have in my regular savings account?"
+- "Based on my savings balance, what would you recommend me to invest in?"

 ## Security Features

 - Authentication required to access any banking information
 - Users can only view their own accounts
-- Family mortgage information is only accessible to parents
+- Family mortgage information is only accessible to the Father
 - Session management with auto-logout functionality

 ## Troubleshooting